PennyLaneAI/qml/glossary.rst

     :doc:`Circuit Ansatz </glossary/circuit_ansatz>`
         An ansatz is a basic architecture of a circuit, i.e., a set of gates that act on specific subsystems.
 The architecture defines which algorithms a variational circuit can implement by fixing the trainable parameters.
-A circuit ansatz is similar to the architecture of a neural network.
+A circuit ansatz is analogous to the architecture of a neural network.

     Differentiable quantum programming
         The paradigm of making quantum programs differentiable, and thereby trainable.
 See also